On the Subject of Water

 by Ellen H. Brisendine

-Conversations: "Things of Human Interest" is from the April 2014 issue of The Cattleman
+Conversations: "On the Subject of Water" is from the May 2014 issue of The Cattleman